📌Key Takeaways

 Why exercise helps knees:

-- Strengthens muscles that support the joint
+- Strengthens muscles that support the joint, taking pressure off cartilage

-- Maintains flexibility and range of motion
+- Maintains flexibility and range of motion so your knee moves smoothly

-- Lubricates joints through movement
+- Lubricates joints through movement, nourishing cartilage

-- Improves balance to prevent falls
+- Improves balance to prevent falls that could further damage knees

 Golden Rules for Knee-Friendly Exercise